GuillaumeDIDIER/Ars-Magica-Characters/Magi/Matilde, the Folk Witch/Matilde, the Witch+15.md

 **Curse of the Slow Death**
 Hex 24
-The target of this curse dies when a year passes.
-They have one year to find a way to break the curse.
+The target of this curse dies when a year passes, they may find a way to break the curse but they only have one year.
 *(base 30, -6 Year)*

 **Curse of Aging**
 Hex 30
 This curse inflicts the Greater Malediction Flaw until the target drinks from the Fountain of Youth.
-The victim must make an immediate Aging roll, followed by an additional Aging roll for every season that the Curse lasts.
+The victim must make an immediate Aging roll, followed by an additional Aging roll for every season that the curse lasts.
 *(Base 18, -3 Season, +15 Ultimate Condition (fountain of youth))*

 ## Initiation Scripts

 *Enriching Infusion*
 **Ease Factor:** 15
-**Script Bonus:** +8
+**Script Bonus:** +8 (+1 Sympathetic bonus)
 **Script Details:** The witch need to spend a season gathering herbs and items for the Mystagogue (+1 Time), then she need to find a Creature of Virtue, slay it and slowly drain his blood.
 After that she need to find one Herb of Virtue and let it soak in the blood for a season (+3 Quest) and, at the end of the season, she has to drink the blood with the soaked herb, gaining the Hallucinations Flaw (+3 Minor Ordeal) and the Enriching Cultivation Virtue.

 ## New Virtues